-- An impression of the credit card is made on a credit slip, which a sales clerk subsequently fills up.
+An impression of the credit card is made on a credit slip, which a sales clerk fills up.
 The bank receives all impressions collectively.
 Not processed immediately.
 Customers can view real-time credit card transactions, although the data are updated in batches.

 How Transaction Processing Works

-Instead of allowing users to operate arbitrary time sharing programs, TPS only allows structured and predefined transactions.
+Instead of allowing multiple users together to operate arbitrary time-sharing programs, TPS only allows structured and predefined transactions.
 Most transactions will therefore be of short duration, while the activity for every transaction will be programmed well in advance.

-TPS comprises four components: outputs, inputs, storage device, and the processing system.
-The output refers to the reports or records that the TPS generates.
-The input is usually source documents obtained from the transactions that function as inputs for accounting systems.
+The input is transaction data or transaction documents themselves, usually source documents obtained from the transactions that function as inputs for accounting systems.
 An example of this would be patron order slips or invoices.

 - Storage – The storage aspect of TPS pertains to the placement of an organization’s input and output digital data or documents.
 However, some businesses keep these documents in an electronic database.
 Consequently, the storage component ensures that every document is organized, secure, and retrievable.
-In the event a supplier needs to confirm whether a particular invoice has been paid, the TPS can be searched for the invoice and verify whether or not payment was made.
+If a supplier needs to confirm whether a particular invoice has been paid, the TPS can be searched for the invoice and verify whether or not payment was made.

-Transaction processing retains the info necessary for collecting, altering, or retrieving transactional data.
+Transaction processing retains the info necessary for collecting, altering data processing, or retrieving transactional data.
 Therefore, it has to be consistent and reliable to facilitate every transaction without problems.
 TPS can channel substantial levels of data.

 TPS is also well suited to dealing with both security and hardware issues.
-It utilizes hardware and software to handle large amounts of user and business data.
+It utilizes hardware and software components to handle large amounts of user and business data.
 However, security breaches can still occur since there will always be hostile parties who want to steal private information.

 Those who use transaction processing systems will have a greater capacity to offer improved market access.
 They can tap into multiple markets simultaneously and provide services or products to a larger audience, mainly if they utilize correct market penetration.
 Because TPS can work from anywhere, companies are no longer limited by language or geography.